nch-igm/EnFusion/README.md

 **Running instructions:** STAR-Fusion parameters were altered to reduce the stringency setting for the fusion fragments per million reads (FFPM) from 0.05 to 0.02. <br>
 **Version used in publication:** v1.6.0 <br><br>
 <br> <br>

+# Instructions to build and run EnFusion overlap algorithgm Docker Image

 ## Build the Docker image

 We tested the instructions on Mac.
 They may work on Linux or Windows with or